nathanbarrett/dynamic-context-mcp/README.md

 ```

 _Note: The last argument is optional.
 If omitted, it looks for `.agent/rules` in the directory where the MCP server runs._

+### 3. Agent Configuration

+To ensure your AI agent uses this tool effectively, add the following instruction to your agent's system prompt or custom instructions (e.g., in `GEMINI.md`, `CLAUDE.md`, or your agent's settings):

+> **Important:** You must use the `get_context_for_file` tool before reading or editing any file.
+This will provide you with project-specific patterns, conventions, and architectural guidelines relevant to the file you are working on.

 ---